simplecov-ruby/simplecov/README.md

 ## Merging results

-Normally, you want to have your coverage analyzed across ALL of your test suites, right?
+You normally want to have your coverage analyzed across ALL of your test suites, right?

 Simplecov automatically caches coverage results in your (coverage_path)/.resultset.json.
 Those results will then be automatically merged when generating the result, so when coverage is set up properly for cucumber and your